zass30/SuperTurboAltColors/README.md

 ### Prerequisites
  * [Fightcade 2](http://www.fightcade.com/)
- * The roms for ssf2xjr1.zip and ssf2tnl.zip.
-You need to get these on your own.
+ * The rom for ssf2xjr1.zip.
+You need to get this on your own.

 ### Installing